-Yet, we can also change the privacy of the new publication exclusively.
-You can say if you want to only share it with your list of friends or contacts, or if you want to restrict viewing to a certain list or person.
+But you can also exclusively change the privacy of this new publication.
+You can decide if you want to share only with one of your lists or contacts, or if you want to restrict viewing to another list or person.

 Whenever we get into this section, Facebook will offer the following options: public, friends, acquaintances of friends, just me, or customized.
 It will be accessing the custom option from where we can find our lists of friends.

 All the photos that we upload or select as our cover photo automatically become ‘public’.
 If, on having changed them, we want it to disappear, we will have to eliminate it from the album “Cover Photos”, and upload it to another album.